kumpmati/superactions-docs/guide/getting-started.md

 Let's use the Zod validator.
 Make sure to install Zod as a dependency if you haven't already!

 Go back to the `+server.ts` file, and import the zod helper from `sveltekit-superactions`.
-The helper takes in two parameters: (1) the schema, and (2) the handler to call with the validated arguments.
+The helper takes in two parameters: (1) the validation schema, and (2) the action to call with the validated arguments.

-In this case the input is a string, to we'll

 ```ts
 // src/routes/api/+server.ts